s5uishida/open5gs_5gc_ueransim_oai_upf_framed_routing_sample_config/README.md

 # Open5GS 5GC & UERANSIM UE / RAN Sample Configuration - Framed Routing with OAI-CN5G-UPF
 This describes a very simple configuration that uses Open5GS, OAI-CN5G-UPF and UERANSIM for Framed Routing.
+I conducted a brief operational verification of Framed Routing on eBPF/XDP-based OAI-CN5G-UPF.
+However, it also functions in Simple Switch mode.

 This feature has been merged into Open5GS via the following pull requests by **@mitmitmitm**.